jasongebhart/BaseballLineupCreator/README.md

 Feel free to delve into the individual folders and files to gain insights into the distinct functionalities of each component.

-This version provides a clear distinction between the project's structure and its description, making it easier for readers to understand the organization of your project and its intended functionalities.

 # Baseball Functions

 ## Get-BaseballConfig